Randomized term grouping over physical law on digital quantum simulation: Background

-So if the Pauli strings commute with one another, direct connecting Pauli gadgets together will give us the exact evolution operator.
+\end{theorem} So, if the Pauli strings commute with one another, directly connecting Pauli gadgets will give us the exact evolution operator.
 We also get the intuition that with more commutative terms, the error goes down.
 Bound has been proved through both commutator\cite{childs2021theory} and anti-commutator\cite{zhao2021exploiting} relations.